 Animal agriculture is the leading cause of global warming.
 We are all concerned about climate change and most people support the move to renewable energy.
 But many of us are unaware of the catastrophic effect meat, dairy and egg production is having on global warming and other environmental issues.
 In Australia, animal agriculture emits about 50% of all greenhouse gases, when accounted over 20 years.
 This is more than all other sources, including energy generation and transport.
 Animal agriculture produces greenhouse gases through land clearing for grazing, methane produced by cows and sheep, savanna burning for clearing and emissions from manure.

 In their greenhouse gas calculations, the IPCC and other international environmental organisations use warming potentials of greenhouse gases using a 100-year time frame.
-The arbitrary decision to use a 100-year time frame is arbitrary.
+The decision to use a 100-year time frame is arbitrary.
 The IPCC states that "There is no scientific argument for selecting 100 years compared with other choices.
 The choice of time horizon is a value judgement."
-The convention to use a 100-year time frame was decided several decades ago, before it was known how urgent the global warming issue was.
-Given the urgency of the emissions reduction required to avoid catastrophic temperature increases, 20-year global warming potentials are much more reasonable.
+The convention to use a 100-year time frame was decided several decades ago, before the urgent need to avoid climate-system tipping points was understood.
+Given the urgency of the emissions reductions required to avoid catastrophic temperature increases, 20-year global warming potentials are much more relevant.
 Over 20 years, the global warming potential of methane is about 5 times higher than over 100 years.
-Animal agriculture is a major source of methane and so if we measure the impact of sectors using a 20-year time frame, the climate impact of agriculture is significantly higher.
+Animal agriculture is the largest source of methane and so if we measure the impact of sectors using a 20-year time frame, the climate impact of agriculture is significantly higher.